An information website about Records in Contexts Ontology (RiC-O).

 , rico:hasDeathPlace

-.Last but not least, object properties have been created under the following existing properties, in order to distinguish past and present relations, and, as concerns present relations, to get transitive properties:
+property was added in RiC-O 1.1.Object properties have been created under the following existing properties, in order to distinguish past and present relations, and, as concerns present relations, to get transitive properties:

 rico:followsOrFollowed